duartej/dockerfiles-bdaq53a/README.md

 Creates the environment to develop the BDAQ53 readout system against the EUDAQ framework.
-This image is based on [duartej/eudaqv1-ubuntu image](dockerfiles-eudaqv1) so it is assume that the repository is present locally (pointing to ```EDAQDOCKER```) and was installed and configured.
+This image is based on [duartej/eudaqv1-ubuntu image](dockerfiles-eudaqv1:eutelescope) so it is assume that the repository is present locally (pointing to ```EDAQDOCKER```) and was installed and configured.
+This eudaqv1 image contains all needed dependencies to compile against EUTelescope as well.

 ## Installation
 1. Clone the docker eudaq repository and configure it